Heavy Bag Calories Burned Calculator: Punching Bag METs

 About Boxing, heavy bag (punching bag) and Calorie Burn

 Heavy bag work builds power, technique, and conditioning.
-The Compendium of Physical Activities rates punching a heavy bag at 5.5 MET.
-A 70 kg adult burns approximately 6.4 calories per minute, or 192 calories in 30 minutes.
+The 2024 Adult Compendium of Physical Activities rates boxing punching-bag work at 5.8 MET (code 15110), with faster cadence rows from 7.0 to 10.8 MET.
+A 70 kg adult burns approximately 7.1 calories per minute, or 213 calories in 30 minutes at the steady punching-bag estimate.
 Heavy bag training emphasizes power generation through hip rotation, weight transfer, and core engagement.

 Understanding the MET Value

-Boxing, heavy bag (punching bag) has a MET (Metabolic Equivalent of Task) value of 5.5.
-This means boxing, heavy bag (punching bag) burns 5.5 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing boxing, heavy bag (punching bag) for 1 hour would burn approximately 385 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+Boxing, heavy bag (punching bag) has a MET (Metabolic Equivalent of Task) value of 5.8.
+This means boxing, heavy bag (punching bag) burns 5.8 times more energy than sitting at rest.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing boxing, heavy bag (punching bag) for 1 hour would burn approximately 426 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Boxing, heavy bag (punching bag) Calorie Burn